JavaScript Functions

 Function Scope:

 • Local Scope: Variables declared within a function are local to that function.
-They cannot be accessed from outside the function.
+Their scope is limited to within the function.

 • Global Scope: Variables declared outside of any function are global and can be accessed from anywhere in the script.